kha-white/manga-ocr/README.md

 Unlike many OCR models, Manga OCR supports recognizing multi-line text in a single forward pass, so that text bubbles found in manga can be processed at once, without splitting them into lines.

+Code for training and synthetic data generation will be released soon.

 # Installation

 You need Python 3.6+.